Kapeilaash/MNIST_digit_classification/README.md

 - [ ] Add confusion matrix & sample predictions to `images/`
 - [ ] Integrate experiment tracking (TensorBoard / Weights & Biases)

-## 14. Contributing
-Pull requests are welcome.
-For major changes, open an issue first to discuss what you’d like to change.
----
-Happy experimenting!
-Feel free to open issues for questions or feature suggestions.